 Here are the flowers and animals surrounding the Devil's Den area.
+There is a wide variety of plant and animal life that makes this diverse ecosystem special.

 This big cricket is a shieldback katydid.
 I don't remember ever seeing one before and they're pretty cool.